blackshadev/AutoEliteOCR/README.md

 write the data to a file.

 # Downloading
-Click [here](executable/AutoEliteOCR.exe) to download the latest version.
+Click download as zip, clone the repository with git or download from [this thread](https://forums.frontier.co.uk/showthread.php?t=116807&p=1878299#post1878299)

 # Instructions
-Extract the .exe to a location of your choice.
+Extract the .exe (within the executable folder) to a location of your choice.
 Double click to open.

 **The program will start minimized in the system tray**, right click on the newly added icon to view the tray menu.